Adventure Bike Rider Festival 2018 In Association with Bridgestone Battlax A41

 You can pick up the Scattered Navigation details at the ABR registration marquee.

-The festival site is two miles from Banbury where you’ll find supermarkets, cash machines, garages and fuel plus the local hospital.
+The Adventure Bike Rider Festival site is two miles from Banbury where you’ll find supermarkets, cash machines, garages and fuel plus the local hospital.

 The nearest pub which serves food is in the nearby village of Chacombe.